dahln/BlazorTemplate/README.md

 ## Getting Started
 Getting started with this project is easy.
-1. This project has no outside dependencies you are required to setup.
+1. This project has no required outside dependencies to get started.
 The database is a SQLite DB, and the database will be created automatically when you startup the project the first time.
-You simply need to clone the repo, then run the API project and the App project, by calling 'dotnet watch' from both the API and App projects.
+You simply need to clone the repo, then run the API project by calling 'dotnet watch' from the API project folder.
 2. Authentication is handled by ASP Identity, and is stored in your own DB.
-3. This template uses SendGrid to send emails.
-The template does not require SendGrid in order to work, but some features are not available until you add a SendGrid API key to the AppSettings.json.
+3. On optional (but recommended) dependency is SendGrid.
+This template uses SendGrid to send emails.
+The template does not require SendGrid in order to work, however some features are not available until you add a SendGrid API key and system email address to the AppSettings.json.
 Features you cannot use without SendGrid include:
 - Account Activation and Email Confirmation
 - Account/Password recovery
 - Allowing a user to change their email/username.